After Months of Questions, Key Operation Warp Speed Adviser's Contract Emerges

 "I have seen the letter from Senator Warren et al yesterday and appreciated the shared commitment to my being involved.
 I concur with the need to be transparent about potential conflicts of interests and I will provide information that addresses her questions.
 I have made the same commitment to Chairman Clyburn in our Tuesday, October 27th meeting."

-Attorney Franklin Turner, a partner at McCarter and English who specializes in government contracts, said Slaoui's terms don't raise any red flags for him, though he noted that the statement of work section was quite short.
+Attorney Franklin Turner, a partner at McCarter & English who specializes in government contracts, said Slaoui's terms don't raise any red flags for him, though he noted that the statement of work section was quite short.
 "It's not entirely atypical to see something like this, particularly with respect to an individual with this man's level of expertise and knowledge in the field in light of the compressed time schedule," Turner said.

 "On its own, this agreement contains the standard sorts of protections, the standard type of language that consultants to federal contracts have," he said, adding that this contracting mechanism was likely quicker than hiring Slaoui and putting him through the Office of Government Ethics' process.

-Separately, Warren and Porter also wrote a letter to Inspector General for the General Services Administration, Carol Ochoa.
-They asked her office to investigate the contracting process, and whether Slaoui and others contracted through Advanced Decision Vector, the outside firm, are "acting consistent with federal law as a contractor, or whether they have been misclassified and should in fact be serving as federal employees."
+Separately, Warren and Porter also wrote a letter to the inspector general for the General Services Administration, Carol Ochoa.
+They asked her office to investigate the contracting process, and whether Slaoui and others contracted through outside firm Advanced Decision Vectors are "acting consistent with federal law as a contractor, or whether they have been misclassified and should in fact be serving as federal employees."

 Advanced Decision Vectors did not respond to NPR's request for comment.

-Michael Bars, a White House spokesman, called the legislators' letters "false, politically motivated attacks," in an emailed statement.
+In an emailed statement, Michael Bars, a White House spokesman, called the legislators' letters "false, politically motivated attacks."
 "With four vaccine trials in phase three and additional trials nearing this critical stage, we are grateful for Dr. Slaoui's invaluable contribution to ensure Americans have access to a safe and effective coronavirus vaccine and treatments as soon as possible."